Early Detection and Diagnosis Project Award

 How to apply to this scheme

-- Your application will be considered by the Early Detection and Diagnosis Committee.
+- Your application will be considered by the Early Detection and Diagnosis Research Committee.

 All applications must be made online through our online grant management system, Flexi-Grant, and your final application must be approved online by your host institution.